romeovs/react-headers/README.md

 ## Roadmap

-  1. Implement parsing and mergin algorithms for all response headers where it makes sense to have them in `react-headers`
+  1. Implement parsing and merging algorithms for all response headers where it makes sense to have them in `react-headers`
     - [ ] Acces-Control-Allow-Origin
     - [ ] Age